Decoding data with GA4: an analyst’s approach.

 Market changes.

 Remember the fidget spinner craze of 2017?
 Search interest went from supersonic to slower than a sloth on a Sunday.
-It’s a perfect example of how external factors can dramatically impact your website traffic data.
+It’s a perfect example of how external factors can dramatically impact website traffic data.

 Before you hit the panic button and blame your marketing efforts, take a step back and consider the bigger picture.
 Remember, marketing doesn’t happen in a vacuum.
 External factors can significantly influence your data, so it’s crucial to consider the broader context before making decisions about your strategy.